-Melinda A. Nicholson, a partner in KSF’s Louisiana office, focuses on shareholder derivative and class action litigation, representing institutional and individual shareholders in corporate governance litigation and securities fraud actions.
-Prior to joining the firm in 2010, Ms. Nicholson worked for defense firms in New York, handling complex commercial litigations and regulatory investigations involving a variety of legal issues, including fiduciary obligations, securities violations, contractual breaches, antitrust and insurance coverage.
+Melinda A. Nicholson, a partner in KSF’s Louisiana office, focuses on shareholder derivative and class action litigation, representing institutional and individual shareholders in corporate governance litigation and securities fraud actions, and antitrust matters.
+Ms. Nicholson also oversees KSF’s shareholder derivative practice.

 Ms. Nicholson is actively involved in cases pending before various federal and state courts across the United States, including:

 - In re Fitbit, Inc. Stockholder Derivative Litigation, Consolidated C.A.
 No. 2017-0402-JRS (Del.
 Ch.); Co-Lead Counsel;